TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Epsilon.md

 <br />

-As we can see, the `costume` option is reflected in the output.
+As we can see, the value of the `costume` field is reflected in the output.

-This is promising, since the costume is reflected in the response, we can try `injecting` template expressions to confirm the `SSTI` vulnerability.
+This is promising, because if we can manipulate this field, we may be able to test for a potential `STTI`.

 For example, submitting `{{7*7}}` in the `Costume` field should render `49` in the confirmation message if SSTI is present.

-To try this, we intercept the request using Burp Suite:
+To test this, we intercept the request using Burp Suite:

 <br />